yard feels

 What makes a wild garden good?

 Wild Gardens create butterfly habitat, repair soil and support the native environment.
 They reduce fossil fuel waste, conserve water, improve air quality & even localize food production.
-How they do it?
-A diverse blend of low-water & wildlife supporting species means that a wild garden comes to life.
-Once it's helped through the first 1-3 years, wild gardens create their own little ecologies offering wild beauty along the way.
-The large number of species means there's more year-round interest in your yard.
+How?
+Through a diverse blend of low-water & wildlife supporting species and awesome design.
+A wild garden comes to life all on its own.
+Once it's nurtured through it's first 1-3 years, wild gardens create their own little resilient ecologies; that offer wild beauty all along the way.
+The large number of species and carefully planned blooming cycles means there's more year-round interest too.

 POLLINATE